-"Soviet leaders themselves engaged in a cunning manoeuvre around this problem.
-In order to demonstrate their alleged adherence to principles in relations with the other sister parties, they had "proposed" that the term "headed by the Soviet Union" should not be used, because allegedly we are all "equal".
-However, they made this proposal only tentatively, in order to sound out the others on this, because in essence they were not simply for the term "headed by...", but if possible "under the direction of the Soviet Union".
+Soviet leaders themselves engaged in a cunning manoeuvre around this problem.
+In order to demonstrate their alleged adherence to principles in relations with the other sister parties, they had "proposed" that the term "headed by the Soviet Union" should not be used, because allegedly we are all "equal."
+However, they made this proposal only tentatively, in order to sound out the others on this, because in essence they were not simply for the term "headed by...," but if possible "under the direction of the Soviet Union," hence "dependent on the Soviet Union."
 This was what they intended and fought for, and time fully proved what the aims of the Khrushchevites were.